microsoft/migrate-java-ee-app-to-azure-training/02-migrating-web-pages/README.md

 hard-coded way.

 Luckily in this application there is only one spot in the application that has the value hard-coded and that is in the index.jsp page.
-Please change `/sharearound` to `TODO`.
+Please remove `/sharearound/` to make the links relative.

 ## Build the web application